Modeling the Progenitor Stars of Observed IIP Supernovae: Effects of Stellar Parameters on Light Curves

 \subsection{$^{56}Ni$ Production}

-SNe release a substantial amount of energy through the radioactive decay of \Ni\ to \Co\ and then to stable \Fe.
-This decay process produces high-energy gamma-ray photons that deposit their energy into the surrounding ejecta \citep{Srinivasan(2014), Hotokezakaetal.(2016)}, heating it and powering the luminosity of the SN in the decay phase \citep{Chenetal.(2020)}.
-Additionally, the timescale of the luminosity decline is determined by the radioactive decay of \Ni.
+\Ni\ first decays to \Co\ and then to stable \Fe.
+This decay chain produces gamma-ray photons that deposit their energy into the surrounding ejecta \citep{Srinivasan(2014), Hotokezakaetal.(2016)}, heating it and powering the luminosity of the SN in the decay phase \citep{Chenetal.(2020)}.
+Additionally, the timescale of the luminosity decline is determined by the radioactive decay of \Co.
 A larger $M_{\rm Ni}$ results in a slower decline, leading to a more extended plateau phase in the LC (see Figure \ref{fig15:factors to light curve}-(e)).